chima94/react-blockchain/README.md

 This is a website where anyone can:
 - Connect their blockchain wallet
 - Wave and Send me a message to stand a chance to win ETH
-- if selected, 0.01 ETH will sent to your wallet
+- if selected, 0.01 ETH will sent to their wallet
 - View list of save messages on the blockchain

 # Screenshot